 BD: What are your plans for the future of Blend Swap?

 MM: I really love when I get asked this question because then I can spill some of the secrets of what we’re working on.
 Jonathan has been coding version 5 of the site for several months now.
 Up until now we have been running the site on a Wordpress platform but for a while we have known that WP doesn’t lend itself to such a huge site.
 So Jonathan took it upon himself to recode the entire site in PHP and with that he has opened up endless possibilities for the site.
 Some of which being, a new Facebook-like dashboard system to keep you up to date on things you’re interested in on the site, brand new in-site messaging.
 Now you can contact artists in Blend Swap about possible jobs.
 Huge improvements in following artists that you admire on the site.
 Brand new stats system so you can see how many people are following you and looking at your models/profile/etc.

 Along with things like professional for hire accounts, that will now include a portfolio to upload images of your work for potential clients to view as well as models you have shared with the community.
 Also, a completely new collections feature for organizing your blends and so much more.
-We are really trying to help out the artist in the community and I really think that this version is the best attempt at putting more focus on them that we have created.
-After the first year or so of Blend Swap operations, that’s really been my main focus is to have a site that features the artist and gets their names out in the community.
+We are really trying to help out the artists in the community and I really think that this version is the best attempt at putting more focus on them that we have created.
+After the first year or so of Blend Swap operations, that’s really been my main focus to have a site that features the artists and gets their names out in the community.
 Hopefully we are moving more in that direction.

 This interview was translated to German and released in the print magazine Digital Production alongside an article on Blendswap in Germany and Austria.